KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

+KeyboardKit supports both `UIKit` and `SwiftUI`, but SwiftUI is the main focus going forward.
+You can read more about UIKit support [here][UIKit].
+The rest of this readme assumes that you're using SwiftUI, although most information is valid for both UIKit and SwiftUI.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo app for inspiration.

-## SwiftUI & UIKit

-KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick what suits you best.
-However, SwiftUI is the main focus going forward, which means that the UIKit-exclusive parts will not be maintained as much from now on.

-You can find UIKit-specific code in `Sources/UIKit` as well as a [UIKit readme][UIKit], [tutorial][UIKit-Tutorial] and demo app in the `UIKit` root folder.
-The rest of this readme assumes that you're using SwiftUI, although most information is valid for both UIKit and SwiftUI.

 ## Installation